Skip to main content

 Watch our instructional video on creating custom access roles or, alternatively read the steps listed below.

-Step 1: Click on your profile picture located at the top right hand side of the page and select the 'MSP System Settings' option.
+Step 1: Click on your profile picture in the top right corner of the page and select 'MSP System Settings' from the dropdown menu.

-Step 4: Give your access role a name and description.
+Step 4: Give your new access role a clear name and description, so you can easily identify it later.

 7.0 - Editing client access roles

-The default client access roles in HighGround cannot be edited.
-If you need to edit them then you should duplicate them.
+The default client access roles in HighGround cannot be edited directly.
+If you need to make changes to one of these roles, the best approach is to duplicate the role and then modify the duplicate.

-You can edit custom client access roles at any time, however please be aware that the changes will take effect immediately for all client users who are associated with the client access role.
+Custom client access roles, on the other hand, can be edited at any time.
+Just be aware that any changes you make will take effect immediately for all client users associated with that role.

-Step 1: Click on the client access role you want to make changes to, This will bring up
+Step 1: Click on the client access role you want to edit.
+This will open the role, showing you all the current access levels associated with it.

 8.0 - Deleting Client Access Roles